anyone-protocol/sbws/docs/source/generator.rst

 #.
 At least two bandwidth measurements (``Result`` s) MUST have been obtained
    within an arbitrary number of seconds (currently one day).
-   If they are not, the relay MUST NOT be included in the Bandwith File.
+   If they are not, the relay MUST NOT be included in the Bandwidth File.
 #.
-The measurements than are are older than an arbitrary number of senconds
+The measurements than are are older than an arbitrary number of seconds
    in the past MUST be discarded.
    Currently this number is the same as ``data_period`` (5 days) when not scaling as Torflow and 28 days when scaling as Torflow.

-If the number of relays to include in the Bandwidth File are less than a percententage (currently 60%) than the number of relays in the consensus, additional Header Lines MUST be added (see XXX) to the Bandwith File and the relays SHOULD NOT be included.
+If the number of relays to include in the Bandwidth File are less than a percententage (currently 60%) than the number of relays in the consensus, additional Header Lines MUST be added (see XXX) to the Bandwidth File and the relays SHOULD NOT be included.

 .. image:: ./images/activity_aggr_file.svg